 Although this finite time is very small, maybe less than few microseconds but still, it is not zero.
 During switch ON period, the current (IC) will be building up while the collector-emitter voltage VCE will be falling towards zero.
 As the current increases from zero (ideal) to its maximum value and voltage falls from the maximum value to zero (ideal) there will be an instant where both of them will be maximum.
 At that point, peak power loss happens.
 In the same way, maximum power loss happens in a transistor when it comes at OFF state from ON state.
 Hence maximum power loss happens in a transistor during the transition period of changing state but still, the amount of energy dissipated is quite moderate as the period of transition is quite small.
 For low-frequency operation, the generated heat may be moderated.
 But if the frequency of operation is quite high, there will be significant power loss and corresponding generation of heat.

-This is to be noted that, heat generation does not occur only during transient condition also during steady ON or OFF condition of the transistor but the amount of heat during steady condition is quite small and negligible.
+This is to be noted that, heat generation does not occur only during transient condition also during steady ON or OFF condition of the transistor but the amount of heat during steady condition is quite.